abuzarmd-ML/george_classifier/README.md

 # george_classifier

 - This project is based on classification of the presence of St. George in the image.
-- I am using state of the art pre-trained YOLOV7
+- I am using state of the art pre-trained **YOLOV7**.

+  **Why YOLOv7?**

+  - According to official [YOLOv7](https://github.com/WongKinYiu/yolov7/blob/main/paper/yolov7.pdf), YOLOv7 surpasses all known object detectors in both speed and accuracy.
+It provides Trainable bag-of-freebies.

+  - we cannot gather ton of data for training, YOLO is already trained on COCO dataset.
+  - Convolutional neural architecture provided by YOLO is next level.
+  - Training images for neural nets is resource extensive, Yolo is already trained.
+Feature extraction are already done by yolo.
+We will just train on our dataset and get the model weights at our disposal.

 # Steps to Classify St george from set of images.